-The graduation rate is a required Adequate Yearly Progress (AYP) measure for all high How are we doing? schools.
+How are we doing?
+The graduation rate is an indicator of school progress.
 The graduation rate reported previously in this report was calculated using the Leaver Rate methodology developed by the National Council on Educational Statistics.
 It was one of the approved graduation rate formulas that Maryland and 35 other states used for accountability purposes.
 The U.S. Department of Education now requires all states to implement a four year Adjusted Cohort Graduation Rate at the state, district, and high school levels following the 2010-2011 academic year.
 As required by State law, Maryland is transitioning from the Leaver Rate to the four year Adjusted Cohort Rate to calculate the graduation rate.
 Using the Adjusted Cohort Rate will provide more accurate data, allow for comparisons across states, and ensure that students who drop out are not counted as transfers.
 The cohort is a group of students who entered ninth grade for the first time in a specific school year.
 The number is adjusted at the end of each high school year for transfers in and out and student deaths.
 The four year adjusted cohort graduation rate is determined by dividing the number of cohort members who graduate in four or fewer years by the total number of students in the adjusted cohort at the end of the four years.
-The U.S. Department of Education anticipates that this more rigorous method of calculating the graduation rate will result in more accurate data but lower reported graduation rates.30
+The U.S. Department of Education anticipates that this more rigorous method of calculating the graduation rate will result in more accurate data but lower reported graduation rates.

 Completion of high school program requirements indicates students' potential readiness for post-secondary education and/or employment.
 Education Week reports that income data from 2009 show that median earnings for adults who have not completed high school are only \$12,000, and that acquiring a high school diploma generates an additional \$10,000 of earnings on average.
-Data used for this report are based on the Lever Rate.
-The percent of students receiving a public high school diploma remained constant over the period of 2007 through 2011, with an overall increase of 2.1% over that period.
-In 2010, graduation rates improved for all racial subgroups with American Indian/Alaskan Native graduates leading the way, followed by Hispanic, and then African American graduates.
-Maryland's high school graduation rate for 2011 at 87.0% was slightly more than in 2010, and is the highest recorded rate.
-The 4 year Adjusted Cohort Graduation Rate for 2010 was 81.7.
-Graduation rate data using the 4 year Adjusted Cohort Rate are not yet available for 2011, and historical 4 year Adjusted Cohort Graduation Rate data will not be available.
-Applying the new calculation methodology (4 year Adjusted Cohort Rate) and considering the federal changes in the racial subgroup categories, 2010 will be the new base year using the Adjusted Cohort Rate.
+Data used for this report are based on the 4 Year Adjusted Cohort Rate.
+Historical 4 year Adjusted Cohort Graduation Rate data are not be available.
+Applying the new calculation methodology (4 year Adjusted Cohort Rate), and considering the federal changes in the racial subgroup categories, 2010 is the new base year.
+The four year high school graduation rate for 2010 was 81.97%.
+That rate improved slightly to 82.82% in 2011.